LaurensH962/hive-arena-2025/docs/API.md

 {
 	"id": (string) the game ID,
-	"numPlayer": (int) the number of players the games expects, "map": (string) the chosen map,
+	"numPlayer": (int) the number of players the games expects, "players": (array of string) the names of the players who joined the game, "map": (string) the chosen map,
-	"createdDate": (string) the time of creation of the game, in ISO 8601 format, "gameOver": (bool) whether the game is over or not, "playersJoined": (int) how many players have joined the game so far }
+	"createdDate": (string) the time of creation of the game, in ISO 8601 format, "gameOver": (bool) whether the game is over or not
+}
 ```